trygve-lie/ttl-mem-cache/README.md

 An Object containing misc configuration.
 The following values can be provided:

- * maxAge - `Number` - Default max age in milliseconds all items in the cache should be cached before expiering.
+ * ttl - `Number` - Default time to live in milliseconds all items in the cache should be cached before expiering.
  * stale - `Boolean` - If expired items in cache should be returned when pruned from the cache.
 Default: `false`.
  * changelog - `Boolean` - If emitted `set` event and stream should contain both old and new value.
 Default: `false`.
  * id - `String` - Give the instanse a unique identifier.
 Default: `hash`

-If an option Object with a `maxAge` is not provided all items in the cache will by default cached for 5 minutes before they expire.
+If an option Object with a `ttl` is not provided all items in the cache will by default cached for 5 minutes before they expire.

-Items can be cached forever by setting `maxAge` to `Infinity`.
+Items can be cached forever by setting `ttl` to `Infinity`.
 Items cached forever can be overwritten and manually deleted.

 Pruning of items from the cache happend when they are touched by one of the methods for retrieving (`.get()` and `.entries()`) items from the cache.
 By default pruning